Key Takeaways

 Nature of Snake Plants

-- Native to West Africa, it has thick, sword-shaped leaves that can rise vertically up to four feet.
+- Native to West Africa, it has thick & sword-shaped leaves that can rise vertically up to four feet.

 - A unique characteristic that makes this species stand out is its ability to improve air quality indoors as per NASA’s Clean Air Study research findings.
-The study exhibited how the snake plant eliminates toxins like benzene and formaldehyde from indoor air proving its worth beyond aesthetics only.
+The study exhibited how the snake plant eliminates toxins like benzene & formaldehyde from indoor air proving its worth beyond aesthetics only.

 One quintessential aspect of snake plant care lies in understanding their watering needs appropriately.
 Even though they’re famous for surviving harsh environments and neglect over time, providing the right amount of water remains essential for their overall health.
 Overwatering or underwatering could lead them into different problems resulting in stunted growth or even death.